What can we Learn about P2P Suites from 3 SAP Acquisitions – Ariba, Fieldglass and Concur?

 Why will it go to waste?

-SIM is an evolution of Supplier Master Data Management (SMDM) and it is not just about surveying suppliers and collecting documents – which it has been somehow dumbed down to by the marketing and sales activities of the big P2P players.
+Supplier Information Management is an evolution of Supplier Master Data Management (SMDM) and it is not just about surveying suppliers and collecting documents – which it has been somehow dumbed down to by the marketing and sales activities of the big P2P players.
 More importantly though it’s for the reasons we have been discussing above.

 Your P2P suite will never have 100% of your suppliers!
 Most customers use a different tool for Indirect vs Direct and of course for specialist areas like construction, contingent labour, facility management, travel, etc. you will have other tools.